Saturday, February 8, 2020

 Top: Teledyne Ryan AQM-34K (Model 147SRE) at Western Museum of Flight

-Bottom: AQM-34L (Model 147SC) over North Vietnam, late 1968
+Bottom: AQM-34L (Model 147SC) on a reconnaissance flight over North Vietnam, 1969.

-Top: Northrop NV-144 prototype reconnaissance drone
+Top: Northrop NV-144 prototype multirole drone

 Bottom: Display panel for NV-144, including 3-view drawing